imustafin/innopolis-express/Requirements/UseCases.md

 3.  **Client** - a person who orders food from the system.

-4.  **Courier** - employee of food point who delivers food to the clients.
-5.  **Administrator** - manages the system and adds new users to the system
+4.  **Administrator** - manages the system and adds new users to the system